marmelab/Asteroids.js/README.md

 Configuration
 -------------

-The desktop & mobile application should connect to the application via his host.
+The desktop & mobile application should connect to the node server via his host.
 This host can be configured in the `constants.js` file.

 Getting Up And Running
 ----------------------